There are now 2 possible online modes for units:

 The unit may be offered virtually if circumstances make it not possible for travel.

 - 6 points

-Availability Location Mode Semester 2 UWA (Perth) and India Face to face
+Availability Location Mode Non-standard teaching period Perth and Fiji Face to face

 - Details for undergraduate courses